thrackle-io/rules-engine/docs/src/src/client/token/handler/ruleContracts/Fees.sol/contract.Fees.md

 This contract serves as a storage for asset transfer fees

 *This contract should not be accessed directly.
-All processing should go through its controlling asset(ProtocolERC20, ProtocolERC721, etc.)*
+All processing should go through its controlling asset.
+Example found in (UtilApplicationERC20, UtilApplicationERC721).*

 ## State Variables